Wei Yan: Wei Yan Shrines

 A Wei Yan Shrine (魏延祠) is located in Baique Village, Sanquan Township, Zitong County, Sichuan.
 In front of the shrine flows a Wei Family River (魏家河).
 On the plains east of the river, there once stood a Wei Family River Temple (魏家河廟), which had three stone tablets in front of it.
-One of the stone tablets bore the words "Wei Yan once led soldiers and was stationed here.".
+One of the stone tablets bears the words "Wei Yan once led soldiers and was stationed here."
 According to legend, in 231, during the fourth Shu invasion of Wei, Zhuge Liang ordered Wei Yan to lead a separate force to station south of the Wei Family River where, in memory of the incident, the locals built the Wei Family River Temple beside the river and a small bridge called "General Bridge" (將軍橋).
 The Wei Yan Shrine was initially demolished by the government but was rebuilt in 1995.
 A statue of Wei Yan stands in the main hall of the shrine.

-There is another temple attributed to Wei Yan in allegedly Wei Yan hometown, in Weijia village Gaobao Township, Qingfeng County, Puyang City, in Henan Province.
+There is another temple attributed to Wei Yan in Wei Yan's purported hometown in Weijia Village, Gaobao Township, Qingfeng County, Henan.

 In popular cultures

 In Romance of the Three Kingdoms

 Wei Yan appears as a character in the historical novel Romance of the Three Kingdoms by Luo Guanzhong, which romanticises the historical events leading to, and during the Three Kingdoms period, such as Wei Yan participation in the fictional Battle of Changsha.
 Wei Yan surrendered to Liu Bei after killing his superior, Han Xuan.

 During a clash between Liu Bei against Ma Chao forces, Wei Yan defeat Ma Dai after they duelled for several bouts, causing the latter to flee.

-During the battle in ianzhong, Wei Yan and Zhang Fei were unable to overcame Zhang He, causing both to retreat.
+During the battle in Hanzhong, Wei Yan and Zhang Fei were unable to overcame Zhang He, causing both to retreat.